IIIF/api/source/api/presentation/2.0/index.md

 The image itself is linked in the `resource` property of the annotation.
 It _MUST_ have an `@id` field, with the value being the URI at which the image can be obtained.
 It _SHOULD_ have an `@type` of "dcterms:Image".
 Its media type _MAY_ be listed in `format`, and its height and width _MAY_ be given as integer values for `height` and `width` respectively.

-If a [IIIF Image API][3] service is available for the image, then a link to the service's endpoint _SHOULD_ be included.
+If a [IIIF Image API][image-api] service is available for the image, then a link to the service's endpoint _SHOULD_ be included.
 The endpoint is the URI up to the identifier, but not including the trailing slash character or any of the subsequent parameters.
-The profile of the service should be the supported conformance level, and the additional fields from the [Image Information document][31] _MAY_ be included in this JSON object to avoid requiring it to be downloaded separately.
+The profile of the service should be the supported conformance level, and the additional fields from the Image Information document _MAY_ be included in this JSON object to avoid requiring it to be downloaded separately.
+See the [annex][annex] on using external services for more information.

 Although it seems redundant, the URI of the canvas _MUST_ be repeated in the `on` field of the Annotation.
 This is to ensure consistency with annotations that target only part of the resource, described in more detail below.

-Additional features of the [Open Annotation][XXX] data model _MAY_ also be used, such as selecting a segment of the canvas or content resource, or embedding the comment or transcription within the annotation.
+Additional features of the [Open Annotation][openanno] data model _MAY_ also be used, such as selecting a segment of the canvas or content resource, or embedding the comment or transcription within the annotation.
 These additional features are described below.

 ```javascript
 {